 ONO invited to test on the car-free island of Langeoog!

 Together with the InnovationsCampus Wolfsburg, we conducted a practical test on the island of Langeook.
 Since no cars are allowed there, alternatives, especially for tradesmen, are in demand.
 Our e-cargo bike with modular container construction is such an alternative.

 Local craftsman Daniel Lang Redel was one of the participants in testing.
 He spent several days using the e-cargo bike for his typical work tasks and transport routes.
 He was accompanied by our technical director of ONO, Philipp Kahle.
-All findings from the test will be used to prepare for the start of mass production in the spring of 2020.
+All findings from the test will be used to prepare for the start of limited production in the summer of 2020.